- Use MarpxPrivacy on a disconnected Windows PC

 If you go this route, do not lend your flash drive to anyone.

-Whenever you purchase a Private Exchange Tool, you will receive a file with extension .PET.
-Unless you are following the flash drive option above, put the PET file in the same directory as the MarpxPrivacy.exe file.
-Ideally, you should build each new PET into a new roster entry, test with your confidant that it works, then delete the unencrypted .PET file, and leave in place the version that ends .PET.enc.
+Whenever you purchase a Private Key Expander, you will receive a file with extension .PKE.
+Put the unencrypted PKE file in the same directory as the MarpxPrivacy.exe file.
+When you add a new roster entry with a PKE file, it is encrypted automatically and placed in a subdirectory named "PETS".
+Ideally, you should build each new PKE into a new roster entry, test with your confidant that it works, then delete the unencrypted .PKE file, and leave in the PETS subdirectory the version that ends .PKE.enc.

 Small messages are routinely wrapped in what is called Base64 text.
 That is, the message consists totally of letters, digits, and a few punctuation characters.
 Here is an example, the first sentence of Lincoln's Gettysburg Address, encrypted: